Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Only one PoE+ port, no PoE++ support; SFP+ ports are less practical than 10GBASE-T

-Runs a bit warm, no SSD caddy is included in the non-storage version
+Runs a bit warm, no SSD caddy is included in the non-storage version; no USB port or network-attached storage features

 The new UniFi Cloud Gateway Fiber is the best non-Wi-Fi router to date, designed for those who need uncompromising 10Gbps bandwidth.